srisudhagit/WeekendProjects/RateLimiterProject/README.md

 ### Dynamic Configuration via Admin API:
 Admin endpoints (GET/POST /config/{user_id}) allow runtime configuration of rate limits, stored in Redis (config:<user_id>).
+There is also a Dashboard api /dashboard to provide a UI for configuring the limits.

 ### Defaults + Overrides:
 If no custom config exists, a default rate limit (e.g., 10 req/min) is applied automatically.